unixorn/awesome-zsh-plugins/README.md

 - [redis](https://github.com/z-shell/redis) - Will run [redis-server](https://redis.io/) pointing it to the `redis.conf` configuration file.
 This can be used with the [zdharma/zredis](https://github.com/z-shell/zredis) plugin to share variables between shells.
 - [redo](https://github.com/joknarf/redo) - Adds an interactive history menu to replace `Ctrl-R` and `ESC+/`.
 - [reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
+- [release-fetcher](https://github.com/Game4Move78/zsh-release-fetcher) - Fetches latest release and checks if you trust the identity used to sign the tag.
 - [reload](https://github.com/aubreypwd/zsh-plugin-reload) - Adds function to quickly reload your `.zshrc`.
 - [reminder](https://github.com/AlexisBRENON/oh-my-zsh-reminder) - A plugin which displays reminders above every prompt.
 - [replace-multiple-dots](https://github.com/momo-lab/zsh-replace-multiple-dots) - Converts `...` to `../..`